ddnexus/pagy/docs/api/pagy.md

 - there is always a `page` #`1` in the pagination, even if it's empty
 - `pages` and `last` are always at least both `1`
-- the `series` array contains always at least the page #`1`, which for a single page is also a string (i.e. the current page)
+- the `series` array contains always at least the page #`1`, which for a single page is also the current page, thus a string
 - the actual number of `items` in an empty page are `0`
 - `from` and `to` of an empty page are both `0`
 - `prev` and `next` of a single page (not necessary an empty one) are both `nil` (i.e. there is no other page)